Coverage-based Example Selection for In-Context Learning: Informative Demonstrations

 \section{Informative Demonstrations}

 The limitation of the standard demonstration selection approach is that by independently scoring the demonstrations, it ignores their utility as a set.
 For ICL to work, the demonstrations included in the context need to be informative about how to understand and solve the test input.
 In this section and the next, we describe our approach to selecting informative sets of demonstrations for ICL.
 We begin by defining our notion of informativeness of demonstrations in ICL and describing how to measure it.
-Thereafter, in \S~\ref{sec:set}, we will discuss how to extend this notion to an algorithm for selecting optimally informative sets of demonstrations.
+Thereafter, in \S\ref{sec:set}, we will discuss how to extend this notion to an algorithm for selecting optimally informative sets of demonstrations.

-\tightparagraph{Informativeness} We hypothesize that demonstrations should demonstrate the salient aspects, e.g., reasoning patterns, entities, etc., of the test input.
-Formally, denoting $S_{x}$ as the set of salient aspects of the test input $x$, we measure the informativeness of a demonstration $z$ in terms of the coverage of such salient aspects,
+\tightparagraph{Informativeness} Demonstrations should demonstrate the salient aspects, e.g., reasoning patterns, entities, etc., of the test input.
+Formally, denoting $S_{x_{\text{test}}}$ as the set of salient aspects of the test input, we measure the informativeness of a demonstration $z$ in terms of the coverage of such salient aspects,